tomosev/linux-configuration/README.md

 # linux-configuration
-My personal linux server configuation for my domain tomosev.pro, to be used when I create new servers so I can easily and quickly set up the server.
-Feel free to use it for your own use as well.
+My personal linux server configuation for my domain tomosev.pro, to be used when I create new servers. `this is currently a work in progress and is subject to change`

 ## Example: